 Checked dresses can look seriously cute.
 Go for a pastel check mini-dress with flat shoes for a summertime look.
 Or, if you’re about to hit the town with your girls, checked dresses can give you glam vibes too.
 Go for a checked blazer dress in a wrap shape for a knockout look.
 Just throw on some heels and you’re good to go.

 It’s getting to that time of year when you need to start thinking about investing in a winter coat.
 Checks aren’t going anywhere, and a checked coat makes any outfit look seriously put together.
 Dress up the look with heels and a dress underneath for winter workwear.
 Or give it a more casual air with jeans and trainers to go full off-duty model.

 Want to know what else you should be buying into this month?
-Check out the August Glossary here:
+Check out the monthly glossary here: